 - Slashers Prefer Blondes: Blondes have lower survival rates than their darker-haired peers.

-- Aloof Dark-Haired Girl: A tall, pretty, aloof, composed dark hair girl.
+- Aloof Dark-Haired Girl: A tall, pretty, aloof, composed dark-haired girl.

 - Brainy Brunette: An intelligent, academic brunette character.

 - Eerie Pale-Skinned Brunette: Dark hair + pale skin = eerie and vaguely undead.